swharden/SWHarden.com/content/blog/2023-07-29-ai-chat-locally-with-python.md

 ## Quickstart

-The following steps are a minimal complexity method for running the Llama 2 model locally to generate a AI chat responses to a user-provided prompts.
+The following steps are a simple strategy for running the Llama 2 large language model locally to generate a AI chat responses to a user-provided prompts using Python.

 ### Step 1: Download a Large Language Model
 The Llama 2 model can be downloaded in [GGML format](https://github.com/ggerganov/ggml) from HuggingFace: